-- 1. Assorted foods - for Mishloach Manos (even one who participates in communal baskets still must send regular Mishloach Monos.) - 2.
-Kreplach for the Purim Seuda.
+- 1. Assorted foods for Mishloach Manos (even one who participates in communal baskets still must send regular Mishloach Monos.) - 2.
+Kreplach for the Purim Seuda. - 3.
+A kosher Megillah if possible. - 4.
+Graggers and noisemakers for the children.

-REMINDERS FOR PURIM 5783 - SHNAS HAKHEL - RABBI LEVI Y. GARELIK - SICHOS.ONLINE
+REMINDERS FOR PURIM 5784 - RABBI LEVI Y. GARELIK - SICHOS.ONLINE

-- 3. A kosher Megillah if possible. - 4.
-Graggers and noisemakers for the children. - 5.
-Money - for Machatzis Hashekel, Matanos Lo'evyonim and for those who deliver Mishloach Manos. - 6.
+- 5. Money for Machatzis Hashekel, Matanos Lo'evyonim and for those who deliver Mishloach Manos. - 6.
 A Ba'al Kriah if necessary, to read the Megillah at home by night and by day and for Mivtzoim. - 7.
-Mivtza Purim Arrange where the family will perform "Mivtza Purim". - 8.
-HAKHEL and Purim For the parallels between Hakhel and Purim see Likutei Sichos vol.6 page 382 and in "The laws and customs" at the end of this document.
+Mivtza Purim Arrange where the family will perform "Mivtza Purim".